 Calories cut: Up to 582 (across all three meals)

-A study published July 2014 in Public Health Nutrition found that when people cooked at home versus going out to eat, they consumed almost 200 calories less at each meal (along with less saturated fat and sodium).
+A July 2014 study in Public Health Nutrition found that when people cooked at home versus going out to eat, they consumed almost 200 fewer calories at each meal (along with less saturated fat and sodium).

 If you typically grab breakfast on-the-go, sneak a quick lunch with coworkers near your office and/or grab dinner on the way home, you could be eating more calories than you think.